dy1z/docs/content/docs/configuration/build-paths.md

 ## layout

-Name of the file that you want to use as the [default Layout](/docs/templates/#default-layout).
-This will be used for all templates that do not specify a Layout to extend.
+Path to the file that you want to use as the [default Layout](/docs/templates/#default-layout).
+This will be used for all templates that do not specify a Layout to extend in their Front Matter.

 ```js
 build: {